Data for all of the jet card products offered by 43 companies covered in this spreadsheet:

 As far as proprietary, in-house standards, many card programs restrict fleet access to jets newer than a certain year, attach additional benchmarks to available charter aircraft, or employ a proprietary mix of third-party qualifications from leading organizations that rate private jet quality.
 ARG/US is an independent rating company that examines an operators’ safety track record and assigns a grade to them.
 If a company operates with a safety record on par or better than its peers, they receive a Gold rating.
 A Platinum rating indicates a company has undergone a thorough on-site operations audit by the organization.
 Similarly, Wyvern monitors and grades private jet operators from a more operational/human resource standpoint, ensuring companies are consistently applying best practices via audits and consistent reporting requirements.
 Wyvern’s highest rating level is Wingman certification.

 You may occasionally find the need to access additional lift for certain trips, via helicopters, turboprops or other aircraft smaller or more limited than a private jet.
 You may also have occasional need for much larger aircraft, as well.
 While all the companies profiled can certainly assist, some include that access to their card programs, so you can utilize your existing hours or funds to gain that additional access.
 Others can arrange that kind of on-demand lift as an additional charter operation.

-The majority of card programs ordain set minimum hour and/or dollar denominations.
+The majority of card programs ordain set a minimum hour and/or dollar denominations.
 This means you have a quantifiable minimum commitment to getting involved, although some of the minimums may only provide a few cross-country flights before they are exhausted.
 Additional set levels of hours and/or dollars may be available.
 Some companies that offer private jet card programs offer a more “pay as you go” approach or require deposits or advances on an annual or quarterly basis.